Marcus Garvey: Return to Jamaica: 1927–1935

 In Kingston, Garvey was greeted by supporters.
-UNIA members had raised $10,000 to help him settle in Jamaica, with which he bought a large house in an elite neighbourhood, which he called the "Somali Court".
+UNIA members had raised $10,000 ($ in current dollar terms)to help him settle in Jamaica, with which he bought a large house in an elite neighbourhood, which he called the "Somali Court".
 His wife shipped over his belongings—which included 18,000 books and hundreds of antiques—before joining him.
 In Jamaica, he continued giving speeches, including at a building in Kingston he had also named "Liberty Hall".
 He urged Afro-Jamaicans to raise their standards of living and rally against Chinese and Syrian migrants who had moved to the island.
 Meanwhile, the U.S. UNIA had been taken over by E. B. Knox; the latter was summoned to Jamaica for a meeting with Garvey after Laura Kofey, the leader of a group that had broken from UNIA, was killed, bringing the organization into further disrepute.

 Garvey attempted to travel across Central America but found his hopes blocked by the region's various administrations, who regarded him as disruptive.
 Instead, he travelled to England in April, where he rented a house in London's West Kensington area for four months.
-In May, he spoke at the Royal Albert Hall.
-Later that year, he and his wife visited Paris, where he spoke at the Club du Fauborg, before traveling to Switzerland.
+On 6 June 1928 he spoke at the Royal Albert Hall.
+Later that year, he and his wife visited Paris, where he had his office at the black newspaper La Dépêche Africaine headquarters and spoke at the Club du Fauborg, before traveling to Switzerland.
 They then travelled to Canada, where Garvey was detained for one night before being barred from making speeches.

 Back in Kingston, UNIA obtained Edelweiss Park in Cross Roads, which it established as its new headquarters.
 They held a conference there, opened by a parade through the city which attracted tens of thousands of onlookers.
 At Edelweiss Park, UNIA also began putting on plays.
 One of these, Coronation of an African King, was written by Garvey and performed in August 1930.
 Its plot revolved around the crowning of Prince Cudjoe of Sudan, although it anticipated the crowning of Haile Selassie of Ethiopia later that year.
 In Jamaica, Garvey became a de facto surrogate father to his niece, Ruth, whose father had recently died.
-In September 1930, his first son, Marcus Garvey III, was born; three years later a second son, Julius, followed.